Quick Facts: Earning an Ed.D. in Washington D.C.

 Educational Leadership Career Outlook

-The Bureau of Labor Statistics (BLS) tracks employment & salary data for elementary & secondary school education administrators and postsecondary education administrators in every state and the District of Columbia.
+The Bureau of Labor Statistics (BLS) tracks employment & salary data for K-12 education administrators and postsecondary education administrators in every state and the District of Columbia.
 We especially like the maps on these pages, where you can view D.C. in relation to its neighbors.
 Data points are pulled from State Occupational Employment and Wage Estimates for District of Columbia.

 As you might expect, the Washington-Arlington-Alexandria, DC-VA-MD-WV metropolitan area is an employment hotspot for K-12 administrators.
 More nuanced K-12 information can be found in the OSSE’s section on Data and Reports, including school report cards.
 In addition: